 The selling stockholder may sell the shares of common stock described in this prospectus in a number of different ways and at varying prices.
 See "Plan of Distribution" for more information.
 The selling stockholder is an "underwriter" within the meaning of the Securities Act of 1933, as amended.
-We have paid all applicable expenses of registering these shares at the time of the initial filing of the registration statement.
-All selling and other expenses incurred by the selling stockholder.
+We have paid all applicable expenses of registering these shares at the time of the initial filing of the Registration Statement.
+All selling and other expenses incurred by the selling stockholder will be paid by the selling stockholder.

 Our common stock is traded on the OTCQX marketplace under the ticker symbol "BONE."
-On September 9, 2015, the last reported sale price per share of our common stock was \$3.70.
+On August 21, 2015, the last reported sale price per share of our common stock was \$3.70 per share.